 As President of Taylor Made, Duncan develops the leadership of the company.
 He focuses on living the Core Values of the company and encourages the other leaders to live and share these values.
 Be honest, transparent, care for our customers, team member and horses like they are family.
 Deliver smiles through service.
 Have fun while striving for excellence and always look for a better way.
 Duncan and his wife, Carol, have five children: Marshall, Morgan, Danny, Madeline and Caroline.
-Duncan serves on the following boards: Keeneland and The Kentucky Equine Education Project (KEEP).
+Duncan also serves on the board of Keeneland.

 Adrian has worked for Coolmore Stud since 2001 and has been employed at their American farm Ashford Stud for the majority of that time.
 A native of Tipperary, Ireland Adrian grew up on his family’s stud farm, Grenane House Stud.
 He was educated at Glenstal Abbey school which is a Benedictine boarding school in County Limerick, Ireland.
 After he graduated he decided on a Gap year at Ashford Stud and has been there ever since.
 Adrian’s principal roles at Ashford include selling nominations and dealing especially with an ever growing number of South and Central American clients.
 Adrian spent 7 breeding seasons in South America, mainly in Argentina but also Uruguay, Chile and Brazil where he accompanied their traveling roster of shuttle stallions.
 Adrian follows the South American industry closely and travels to the region regularly to meet clients and check on their stallions during the breeding season.

 Adrian is married to Michaela who works for Darley America.
 Together they have a daughter named Giselle and live in Midway.